Skip to main content

 πŸ§‘β€πŸ’Ό Professional Fees

-Add consultant and advisory fees β€” such as architects, engineers, surveyors, or project managers.
+Add consultant and advisory fees such as architects, engineers, surveyors, or project managers.

-You can customise the tabs to suit your workflow β€” set them up by approval stage (e.g. DA Costs, BA Costs) or by discipline (e.g. Civil Consultants) β€” or just keep it simple with a single tab.
+Tabs are customisable β€” set them up by approval stage (e.g. DA Costs, BA Costs), by profession (e.g. Civil Consultants), a mix of both, or as a single tab.

-πŸ—οΈ Construction Costs
+πŸ—οΈ Construction/ Works Costs

-πŸ’‘ Tip: Land subdivision projects may not require a formal construction contract β€” you can list civil works here or under Professional Fees instead.
+πŸ’‘ Tip: No formal contract?
+You can list civil works here or under Professional Fees instead.

 Progress Payment Schedule

-Feasly auto-generates a draw schedule β€” distributing the contract value across an estimated timeline.
+Feasly auto-generates a draw schedule, spreading the contract value across your timeline.

 • Update with actuals as the project progresses.